philiprbrenan/RunJava/README.md

 # RunJava
-Runa  java prgram as an a ction
+Run a java program as a github action